ilent2/otslm/docs/Utils-Package.rst

 describe the location of the two slices.
 The ``step_angle`` parameter sets the direction of the phase step.

-In order to understand these parameters, we recommend using the ``CalibrationSMichelson`` GUI with the ``TestMichelson`` GUI.
+In order to understand the function parameters, we recommend using the ``CalibrationSMichelson`` GUI with the ``TestMichelson`` GUI.

+.. todo:: Screen-shot showing GUI configuration and output

 .. autofunction:: smichelson